 It’s important that when uploading your images you use a filename that is keyword focused.
 In addition, omit any short-stop words in your filename like “a,” “the,” “and,” etc. and add dashes or hyphens between all words.
 Google suggests that you make alt tags as descriptive as possible.
 For example, if the image your uploading is for the header of a blog post, try using the blog post title for your alt tag.
 For other images we recommend at least minimally describing the image.
 Learn how to add alt tags to images

-5. Should I include my fees?
+5. Should I include my fees on my website?

 There is no right or wrong answer here, but transparency is best.
 Ultimately, you want to own the dialogue about your product and service offerings and the only way you can truly do so is by providing full context to your site visitors about what they can expect.
 Transparency is always best as it conveys that clients will always know what to expect when working with you.